-Composition of the PSC
+(ii) Composition of the PSC

-Membership should be open to all community members. interest parties and various organizations with interest or who are impacted by implementation of the project.
+Membership should be open to all community members, interest parties and various organizations with interest or who are impacted by implementation of the project.
 Not all members of the PSC are entitled to vote.
 The various stakeholders in the PSC either play an advisory or resource role in the project.
 The PSC should be composed of both the voting and advisory components.
 Nomination of PSC members will vary from area to area, although an inclusive and democratic nomination process should adopted to avoid conflict later in the project.
 Members of the PSC should be selected at a community meeting ideally by structures of the various stakeholder organizations or formations.

-The voting component: Representatives of the local water and sanitation committee; representatives from women groupings, NGOs and other sectors of society; Department of Water and Sanitation; and the Implementing agent.
+The voting component:

+- Representatives of the local water and sanitation committee - Representatives from women groupings, NGOs and other sectors of society - Department of Water and Sanitation - · Implementing agent

+The advisory component of the PSC:

+- Local government - Provincial departments

+- Funding agencies

+- Traditional leadership

+- Civil society

-The advisory component of the PSC: Local government; provincial departments; funding agencies; traditional leadership; civil society; political parties (represented by the local councilor or ward committee); unions; and consultants.
+- Political parties (represented by the local councilor or ward committee)

+- Unions

+- Consultants

-What is the role of the PSC in a project?
+(iii) Role of the PSC